Be-Secure/besecure-ce-env-repo/README.md

 ## 4. Install an environment

-From the list of environments (from list command) choose the environment you wish to install.

-    $ bes install -env <environment name> -V <version>

-### 4.1 Edit environment configuration
+### 4.1 Edit environment configuration(optional)

 Each environment has a configuration file with it.
 If you wish to edit some environment configuration then run,

+`IMPORTANT: If you are using a common environment to assess multiple artifacts, you will have to do this step.`

 1. Check if you have a file under your home directory under the name - `besman-<environment name>-config.yaml`.
-2. If not then download the config file by editing the url below and executing the command `$ wget -P $HOME https://raw.githubusercontent.com/$BESMAN_ENV_REPOS/$BESMAN_ENV_REPO_BRANCH/<artifact name>/<artifact version>/besman-<environment name>-config.yaml`
+2. If not, then download the config file by editing the url below and executing the command

+    `$ wget -P $HOME https://raw.githubusercontent.com/$BESMAN_ENV_REPOS/$BESMAN_ENV_REPO_BRANCH/<artifact name>/<artifact version>/besman-<environment name>-config.yaml`

 3. Open the file `besman-<environment name>-config.yaml` in an editor.

+### 4.2 Install command

+From the list of environments (from list command) choose the environment you wish to install.

+    $ bes install -env <environment name> -V <version>

 ## 5. Uninstall an environment